 Select music courses, to be determined by Fine Arts Director, may be taken as non-credit, instead of as a graded course.
-The following process should be followed: 1) Fill out add/drop form (Express Center), 2) Obtain the signature of the Fine Arts Director, and 3) Return the form to Express Center with a payment of \$50.
+The following process should be followed: Contact the Fine Arts Director for permission, who will then notify the Registrar's Office to register the student for non-credit.
 The Registrar Office enters the course on the student's schedule with zero credits and a grade of NC.
 A course may be changed to no credit any time during the semester by a written request to the Registrar's Office with no additional charge.
 Courses may not be changed from NC to credit after add/drop period.